davidtorosyan/ti-js/encoding/README.md

 The former is actually stored on the calculator as `0x04`, while the latter is really two bytes.

 For simplicity, all characters are treated as being two bytes.

-Two other things to keep in mind:
-1. Different calculators may have different encodings, and what's captured here might not be accurate even for TI-84.
+Keep in mind though that different calculators may have different encodings, and what's captured here might not be accurate even for TI-84.

-2. Any hexes that start with `0xFF` are not real tokens, but are instead used for referencing glyphs used in other tokens.
+See the `virtual` field for hexes that start with `0xFF`.

 ### name
 _Required_